Top 6 Hot Springs soaks in Colorado

 Five Simple Time Travel Hacks

-Go to Sleep I once traveled internationally with a slight woman on heavy medication.
+I once traveled internationally with a slight woman on heavy medication.
 During a long layover she stretched out on top of a row of suitcases lining a crowded African airport hallway, bunched a scarf into a pillow under her head and dozed off.
 Her literal layover zoomed by.
-She was a small…
+She was a small spectacle, but those…

 Riding Around Colorado